scriptnull/vishnubharathi.codes/source/_posts/rss-features.md

 ### What would I choose
 I think I would go with a Graph.
 It will serve simple as well as complex use cases.

+For example, you could query things like "show all unread blog posts", "show all unread blog posts in a software category", "show all unread blog posts in software and companies categories".

 ## Unread and Favorites
 RSS readers provide often provide a way to list all the unread articles and favorite articles.